top of page

 3:15 PM - 4:30 PM

-A performance centring on an Ikebana choreography inspired by the waggle dance of bee colonies, the work reflects on communication, interdependence and regeneration.
+‘Choreographic Honey, Once Veiled in Time’ (2026), a performance centering on an Ikebana choreography inspired by the waggle dance of bee colonies, the work reflects on communication, interdependence and regeneration.
 Reclaimed clay vessels by Rescued Clay ground the performance in material renewal.
 Together, gesture and matter embody healing as it unfolds across material, communal and spiritual life.
-A conversation with Dr. Wing-Fai Leung from KCL will take place after the performance.

 4:45 PM - 6:30 PM

-Kit Hung - Singing Bowl Sound Bath + Meditation and Exchange with Prof. Victor Fan at Somerset Room, KCL
+Kit Hung - Singing Bowl Sound Bath + Meditation and Exchange with Prof. Victor Fan

 ‘Healing Resonance’ led by the London-based Hong Kong film director and artist, featuring singing bowl soundbath with a guided meditation, followed by an exchange between the artist and Prof. Victor Fan.